Alumsdesigns/davinaleilaniblooms/README.md

 ### Features which could be implemented in the future

 - Proper Form Validation with error feedback
-    - On a future iteration I hope to add proper form validation and error feedback for end users.
+    - On a future iteration I hope to add proper form validation and error feedback for end users, possible with javascript.

 ---